 Richard B. Freeman holds the Herbert Ascherman Chair in Economics at Harvard University.
-He is currently serving as Faculty Director of the Labor and Worklife Program at the Harvard Law School.
+He is currently serving as Faculty co-Director of the Labor and Worklife Program at the Harvard Law School.
 He directs the National Bureau of Economic Research / Sloan Science Engineering Workforce Projects, and is Senior Research Fellow in Labour Markets at the London School of Economics' Centre for Economic Performance.

 To see a full list of publications in Freeman's cv:

-To request papers write to <jennifer@nber.org>
+To request copies of papers write to: <jennifer@nber.org>

 Some individual papers available for download here: